 Fresh cacao pods

 Fresh cacao have a nice white meaty flesh that has a nice flavor combination of pineapple, mango and citrus.
 Unfortunately, the fruit is rarely sold unless it is available whole at farmers markets or roadside stands throughout Hawaii.
 Some farms actually dry the pods and use the fruit into a juice or even a fermented drink.

 Hawaiian native raspberry

 These are some of the Tropical fruit from Hawaii that can be found for sale across Hawaii at different harvest cycles during the year.
 You can find many of these for sale at roadside stands, farmers markets or even some of the larger grocery chain outlets on each islands.
-There are many tropical fruits grown in Hawaii but not featured here because they are not commercially viable or rarely available and sold to the public.
+There are many exotic fruits grown all around Hawaii but not all are featured here because they are not commercially viable or rarely available and sold to the public.
 Have you tried any other tropical fruits grown in Hawaii and how did it taste to you?
 Please share with us in the comment section below.